Why you should create a Pinterest Business account

 Why do I need a Business account, and what is the difference between a personal and a business Pinterest account?

-As a business user, you’ll have access to Rich pins, Promoted pins, and – the best part; your statistics!
+As a business user, you’ll also gain access to Rich pins, Promoted pins, and – the best part; your statistics!
 You can keep track of the number of views and clicks, and which of your boards are the most popular.

 Step 1: Create A Pinterest Business-account